Ghaydn/minetest_lw_sorter/readme.md

 c - unnamed conduits
 L - luacontroller
 ```

 Top-left chest is input.
 A conduit under it is "sorter", other named conduits
 are threated as outputs.
 You can also connect an LCD to this system to monitor
 it's functioning.

 2. Add sorter_core.lua into luacontroller.

-3a.
+3. a.
 If you need a storage sorter - include storage_sorter.lua and search_functions.lua
 as said in the comments in corresponding files.

-3b.
+3. b.
 If you need to sort iron and coal to make steel and iron - include steel_maker.lua,
 as said in the comments.

-3c.
+3. c.
 For other custom sorting algorithms - rewrite
-` local function get_item_direction(item_name)
+` local function get_item_direction(item_name) `

 4. Don't forget to modify head section according to your needs.
 You might want
 to change switch pin, channel names, or interrupt intervals.